 Just like a burning fire releases heat and smoke, a running engine releases carbon emissions, among other byproducts.
 Oftentimes, these byproducts are known as exhaust.

 Are Carbon Emissions Dangerous to Humans?

-The accumulation of greenhouse gases in the environment can certainly have a long-term health impact on humans, however, you may be wondering if the emissions created by operating your gas lawn mower has any direct health consequences for you.
+The accumulation of greenhouse gases in the environment can certainly have a long-term health impact on humans, however, you may be wondering if the emissions created by operating your gas lawn mower have any direct health consequences for you.

 Generally, you won’t notice any direct impacts on your health from running a lawn mower.
 However, you should avoid the following:

 - Being exposed to exhaust for an extended time